adirkson/SIC-probability/docs/_sources/tutorial.rst.txt

 ^^^^^^^^^^
 Example 2
 ^^^^^^^^^^
 For a situation when one of cases 2-4 are encountered (for any of the TAMH, TAOH, or raw forecast), we'll actually use the exact same code used in Example 1.
 Of course different data are loaded.
-In this case, the forecast distribution satisfies case 2 (all but one ensemble member are 0's and 1's)
+In this case, the forecast distribution satisfies case 2 (all but one ensemble member are 0 or 1).

 .. code-block:: python